goldmansachs/obevo/README.md

 Supported platforms: DB2, H2, HSQLDB, Microsoft SQL Server, MongoDB, Oracle, PostgreSQL, Redshift (from Amazon), Sybase ASE, Sybase IQ

-## RDBMS and NoSQL (MongoDB) platforms supported!
+## NoSQL (MongoDB) platforms also supported!

+Obevo can be used for more than just relational databases.

-MongoDB support is here in version 6.5.0!
+MongoDB support is now being piloted by end-users with version 7.2.0.

 This is the first non-RDBMS platform supported, which shows that the object-based management pattern described [here](https://www.infoq.com/articles/Obevo-Introduction) can be applicable elsewhere.